top of page

 The adjective 'prolix' has its etymological roots in Latin.
 It is derived from the Latin word 'prolixus,' which combines 'pro,' meaning 'forth' or 'forward,' and 'lixus,' meaning 'lengthy' or 'extended.'
 The word 'prolixus' was originally used to describe something that was extended or drawn out in a forward or continuous manner.
 Over time, 'prolix' evolved in English to describe something that is excessively lengthy, wordy, and verbose, often to the point of becoming tedious or tiresome for the reader or listener.
 The etymology of 'prolix' accurately mirrors its meaning, highlighting the idea of an extended or prolonged expression that can overwhelm with excessive detail or unnecessary elaboration.

-Quiz: Find the meaning of the adjective prolix:
+Find the correct meaning of the adjective prolix:

 Try Again!